 For most questions, points will be awarded for concise, clear and justified answers.
-Partial credit is given when the answer is too.
-Partial credit is given when the answers are unclear, imprecise, longer than necessary, or contain mistakes.
+Partial credit is given even when the answers are unclear, imprecise, longer than necessary, or contain mistakes.
 No credit is awarded for answers that are irrelevant or unrelated to what the questions ask.